benson00077/tlog-front/README.md

 # 👉 Description
 This is my TypeScript front-end SPA hosting my blog posts.

-This project is bootstraped by `creat-next-app`, laverage SSG feature from Next.js for better SEO.
+This project is bootstraped w/ `creat-next-app` and laverage SSG feature from Next.js for better SEO.

 This project use `styled-component` for css styling.

-This project use `react-markdown` as dependency for parsing my blog posts content in markdown format, and use those surrounding dependencies like rehype-raw, remark-gfm and react-syntax-hightliter.
+This project use `react-markdown` as dependency for parsing my blog posts content in markdown format, and use those surrounding dependencies like rehype-raw, remark-gfm and react-syntax-highlighter.

 This project use `tocbot` for generating a table of contents from each blog posts.

+This project use `apollo-client` to communicate w/ back-end.

 The challenages I faceed is included in the [last part](#note) of this README.md file.

 # 👉 Feature
 Have a parallel struture on paragraph:
-- Plain text v.s. code sytax block (#codeBlock or .columnRight)
+- Plain text v.s. code syntax block (#codeBlock or .columnRight)
 - Native Language v.s.
 Foreign Language (#foreignLanguageBlock or .languageRight)

 ## Some patterns to follow in db markdown